-We are an independent charity and one of over 1,700 community foundations worldwide.
-Today, thanks to the generosity of our supporters, we invest around £6 million annually, giving out around 1,000 grants every year to charitable projects across the capital.
+Thanks to the generosity of our supporters, we have invested over £15 million into charitable projects across the capital during the last three years, improving the lives of over 300,000 Londoners.
 We support a wide range of charities and community groups across London, enabling a number of different organisations and projects to achieve impact.
 We specialise in finding and funding smaller organisations that do not attract mass public support, or who are at an early stage in their development.